-There are a range of government schemes available to help first time buyers get on the property ladder, including the Shared Ownership and Help to Buy Equity Loan schemes.
+There are a range of government schemes available to help first time buyers get on the property ladder, including the mortgage guarantee scheme, Help to Buy Equity Loan schemes and Shared Ownership.

 (Price cap for properties eligible for Help to Buy Equity Loan scheme from April 2021 to March 2023)

 East of England £407,400

 The Government equity loan is interest-free for the first five years.
 After that, you pay a monthly interest fee of 1.75% of the equity loan.
 The interest rate will rise each year in April by the Consumer Price Index (CPI) measure of inflation, plus 2%.